 With 2015 open enrollment just a few months away, a picture of the 2015 health insurance landscape is beginning to emerge.
-Thirty one states and the District of Columbia have released premium rates for the individual market.
-Three states -- Ohio, Oregon, and Rhode Island -- appear to have finalized rates, while the remaining 29 have issued proposed rates.
+Thirty three states and the District of Columbia have released premium rates for the individual market.
+Five states – Maryland, Montana, Ohio, Oregon, and Rhode Island -- appear to have finalized rates, while the remaining 29 have issued proposed rates.

-Though the average rate increase hovers in the single-digit range, actual increases vary widely from -23% in Arizona and Colorado to 50% in Arkansas.
-Regulators in most states haven't yet reviewed these proposed rate increases, as they do those variations will likely shrink.
+Though the average rate increase hovers in the single-digit range, actual changes vary widely from -23% in Arizona and Colorado to 36% in Nevada.* Regulators in most states haven't yet reviewed these proposed rate increases, as they do those variations will likely shrink.

 Year two of the exchanges is expected to see an upswing in participation from several major commercial insurers.
 The bellwether Blue Cross Blue Shield plans have submitted increase requests across the country typically above 9%.